rukai/rukaidata/readme.md

 e.g. To only generate framedata for PM3.6 marth and squirtle run this command:

-`cargo run --release -- -mpm3.6 -fmarth,pokezenigame`
+`cargo run --release -- -mpm3.6 -fmarth,pokezenigame -w`

 Using filters will save you generation time and disk space.